Arbanasi people: 19th and 20th century

 The survival of the language was due to factors involving generational transmission of Arbanasi Albanian through oral traditions of reciting folktales in social gatherings, awareness of linguistic differences from Croatian speakers and teaching the language to non-Arbanasi spouses in cases of marriage.
-In the nineteenth and early twentieth century, Dalmatia was under Hapsburg rule.
+In the nineteenth and early twentieth century, Dalmatia was under Habsburg rule.
 The establishment of a primary school in 1896 resulted in some Arbanasi receiving a mainly Italian-language education with some Croatian and two weekly lessons in Arbanasi Albanian.
 Another primary school existed teaching mostly in Croatian and in 1901, it made learning Arbanasi Albanian obligatory for students who had it as a mother tongue.
 In 1910, Giacomo Vuxani and Arbanasi promoted and organised the Italo-Albanian Association in Zadar.

 During the early to mid twentieth century, Arbanasi were divided along national lines and people in the community self identified either as Italians or Croats.
 After World War One, Zadar became part of Italy and during the interwar period, Arbanasi Albanian was at first tolerated and in later years banned from being spoken and taught in school.
 Following the Second World War, many Arbanasi people from village of Arbanasi who self identified as ethnically Italian emigrated to Italy, or made by communist authorities to forcefully leave following the Yugoslav takeover of Zadar.
 In Yugoslavia, Arbanasi Albanian was not taught by the school system.
 Contact between Arbanasi and Albanians was nonexistent from the eighteenth century until the late nineteenth century.
 From the mid twentieth century onward, as the region was part of Yugoslavia, Albanians from other parts of the country settled in the area of the Arbanasi.